 Student presentation and discussion (or Guest Presentation)

 Legal Education and Law Reform

 The Future of Law Reform

-Course Overview and Class or Guest Discussion
+Course Overview and Panel or Class Discussion

-The role of legal education in law reform
+Measuring 'Success' in Modern Law Reform and the role of legal education in law reform

 Research Assignment Due